Spacial/awesome-csirt/README.md

 - [Yet another SIP003 plugin for shadowsocks, based on v2ray](https://github.com/shadowsocks/v2ray-plugin): A SIP003 plugin based on v2ray
 - [List of Rainbow Tables](https://project-rainbowcrack.com/table.htm)
 - [Do you hear what I hear?
 A cyberattack.](https://www.cylab.cmu.edu/news/2021/07/30-sonification.html): CyLab’s Yang Cai is turning network traffic data into music.
+- [Ghost in the ethernet optic](https://blog.benjojo.co.uk/post/smart-sfp-linux-inside): A few months ago I stumbled on a tweet pointing out a kind of SFP optic that claimed to be smart, made by a Russian company Plumspace.

 ### Configs